IGSQ/IGSQ-JavaBot/README.md

 # IGSQBot Developer Edition
 ## TODO
-**Features that are still to be fully implemented**
+**Features that are still to be implemented**
  - [x] Verification Rewrite (to be reviewed)
- - [ ] GUIGenerator further implementation
+ - [x] Per guild prefixing
  - [x] Project Refactor
+ - [x] Move from Arrays to ArrayLists and Deprecate ArrayUtils#append / ArrayUtils#depend
+ - [x] Input catching on commands
+ - [ ] GUIGenerator further implementation (use callbacks / catch exceptions)
- - [ ] Logging expansion
+ - [ ] Logging expansion (log voice channel stuff)
  - [ ] Help / Modhelp
- - [ ] Alias / Decline
- - [x] Move from Arrays to ArrayLists and Deprecate ArrayUtils#append / ArrayUtils#depend
- - [x] Input catching
  - [ ] Implement .help to use the COMMANDS array for its information
- - [x] Per guild prefixing
+ - [ ] Alias / Decline (within setup)
+ - [ ] Implement slash commands when they release

 ## Known Issues
 **Known bugs or issues, these will get patched in the next minor update.**

-- [x] GUIGenerator#menu & GUIGenerator#confirmation can take extended amounts of time to register
+- [x] GUIGenerator#menu & GUIGenerator#confirmation can take extended amounts of time to register (fixed but untested)

 ## Building and Running